-Low-code and no-code development platforms are great tools for rapid software development, helping non-technical business experts and IT quickly write powerful, useful applications.
-But are they safe and secure — and what can be done to make sure they meet enterprise-level standards for security?
+What can be done to make sure your low code and no code mobile apps meet enterprise-level standards for security?
+Low code and no code development platforms are great tools for rapid software development, helping non-technical business experts and IT quickly write powerful, useful applications.
+But are no code app builders and low code development platforms secure?
+And what can be done to make sure they meet enterprise-level standards for security?

-Mounir Hahad, head of Juniper Threat Labs at Juniper Networks believes that the right low-code/no-code platform may be even more secure that other development tools.
-That’s because low-code/no-code platforms assume that whoever is writing applications will not have a background in security, and so take care of a lot of security issues by themselves.
+Mounir Hahad, head of Juniper Threat Labs at Juniper Networks believes that the right low code/ no code platform may be even more secure than other development tools.
+That’s because low code development platforms assume that whoever is writing applications will not have a background in security, and so take care of a lot of security issues by themselves.
 He notes that with these platforms, “There's a huge step up [in security] because there is a common denominator as far as security best practices and implementations that framework providers build into their own SDLC [software development lifecycle]."

 That doesn’t mean, though, that IT should assume that every aspect of security will be handled by the platforms.
 Hahad warns, “In no way does this solve the general problem of securing an application.
 Patching for vulnerable subsystems and third-party code still needs to be done, for example."